devskrate/testwork/_posts/2020-09-23-apple-student-discounts-in-india.md

 </div>

-If you observe the price difference you are getting around Rs.10,000/- discount and greater on the iMac Pro Desktop.
+If you observe the price difference you are getting around Rs.10,000/- discount and greater on the iMac Pro Desktop and for some others.

 Here are the discounts with iPads as a student.